emlala/emmiagata/notes.md

 Wikipedia articles are created and updated by a group of people who might use different spelling conventions.
 Do Wikipedia articles then have mixed use of US and UK spelling?

-The program would have an input of a word (in either spelling).
+The program would have a simple input of a word (in either spelling).

 The output would include:
 * percentages of UK and US spelling
-* a list of articles that have mixed spelling of the word.
+* a list of articles that have mixed spelling of the word